aws-samples/aws-iot-core-lorawan/transform_binary_payload_pilot_things/README.md

 4. Select the example payload

-    The catalog is too big to give an example payload for every device, so will have to use an existing payload from your device (Base64-encoded) or skip the testing step.
+    The catalog is too big to give an example payload for every device, so you will have to use an existing payload from your device (Base64-encoded) or skip the testing step.

     The payload is structured in a same way as it will be ingested by AWS IoT Core for LoRaWAN.
 Please replace `<Sample PayloadData>` with your sample data: